 Day 1 : Queenstown

-Meet in Queenstown and this afternoon we will take a walking tour with a local guide to get our bearings for places you want to come back to in your free time, plus all the many dining options and of course that beautiful lake.
+Meet in Queenstown and this afternoon we will take a walking tour to get our bearings for places you might want to come back to in your free time, plus all the many dining options and of course that beautiful lake.

 Tonight we will enjoy a gorgeous welcome dinner at Botswana Butchery, included.

 Accommodation is at Sofitel Hotel and Spa for 4 nights including breakfast